Helping leisure trusts promote health & wellbeing services during lockdown.15 minute read

 We’ve recently supported a number of our leisure sector clients across the north-west to maintain their public profiles and customer engagement during the coronavirus lockdown.
 Services have focused around tailored digital media health campaigns for people at home and raising awareness of community support through newspapers and radio stations.

-We work with a number of leisure trusts which each manage a portfolio of venues and services in their local authority areas.
+As a leisure marketing agency We work with a number of leisure trusts which each manage a portfolio of venues and services in their local authority areas.
 Locations include leisure centres, gyms, swimming pools, spas, golf courses, and performing arts venues.

 But these have been temporarily closed in the lockdown meaning regular activities such as exercise classes, swimming lessons, health referral work, theatre and music shows have all been suspended.